 - DIVERSITY, JUSTICE, AND IMAGINATION: This is a three-course interdisciplinary sequence.
 Two of the three courses are six units and include intensive instruction in university-level writing.
 This is a required sequence for all first-year students.
 All courses must be completed at UC San Diego and taken on a letter-grade basis only.
 (See “Dimensions of Culture” in the departmental listings.)

-- FINE ARTS ART: One course.
+- FINE ARTS: One course.
 One course from music, theatre, or visual arts (nonperformance).

 - NATURAL SCIENCES: Three courses.
 One course each in biology, chemistry, and physics.
 Courses are available for science and nonscience students.

-- QUANTITATIVE/FORMAL SKILLS: Two courses.
+- MATHEMATICS, STATISTICS, AND LOGIC: Two courses.
 Two courses in mathematics or one course in mathematics or statistics and one in computing or logic.
 Courses are available for science and nonscience students.

 - HUMANITIES AND CULTURE: Two courses.
-Choose one course classes from each from ethnic studies and Third World studies. specified domestic and selective global cultures.
+Choose one course each from ethnic studies and Third World studies.

 - DISCIPLINARY BREADTH: Four courses.
 Students choose four courses from a variety of disciplinary breadth areas: humanities/foreign language; social science; natural science; math/engineering.
 Courses used to satisfy the disciplinary breadth requirement come from fields outside the major field of study.
 Two of these courses must be upper division.
 At least one upper-division course must include significant writing.

 - PUBLIC SERVICE (optional): This four-unit public service option may be used to fulfill one four-unit course in disciplinary breadth for any major and fulfills the upper-division writing requirement.
-(See “Partners at Learning” and “Education Studies Program” and General Education fact sheet listings.)
+(See “Partners-at-Learning Program” and “Education Studies” and General Education fact sheet listings.)

 Transfer students have a variety of academic options available to complete lower-division general education prior to transfer.
 Specific details regarding appropriate general-education agreement are in the section on “Undergraduate Admissions” and through the community college.
 Students may also contact UC San Diego Transfer Student Services prior to transfer.
 Also, the college website contains pertinent information at http://marshall.ucsd.edu.